emvecchi/bias_in_am/README.md

 # Self-reported Demographics and Discourse Dynamics in a Persuasive Online Forum

-This repository contains all the scripts and data used in the paper "Self-reported Demographics and Discourse Dynamics in a Persuasive Online Forum", accepted at LREC-COLING 2024 (https://lrec-coling-2024.org/)
+This repository contains all the scripts and data used in the paper "Self-reported Demographics and Discourse Dynamics in a Persuasive Online Forum", (Falenska, Vecchi, & Lapesa, LREC-COLING 2024).

 ## Data